learn-co-curriculum/dsc-logistic-regression-in-scikit-learn-lab/README.md

 #63 correct, 83% accuracy
 ```

-     0    63
+     0    62
     -1     9
-     1     4
+     1     5
     Name: target, dtype: int64
-     0    0.828947
+     0    0.815789
     -1    0.118421
-     1    0.052632
+     1    0.065789
     Name: target, dtype: float64

 ## Analysis
-Describe how well you think this initial model is based on the train and test performance.
-Within your description, make note of how you evaluated perforamnce as compared to our previous work with regression.
+Describe how well you think this initial model is performing based on the train and test performance.
+Within your description, make note of how you evaluated performance as compared to your previous work with regression.

 Answers will vary.
-Students should generally be grappling with the notion of True Positives, False Positives, True Negatives, and False Negatives that were introduced previously.
-Hopefully they will be able to at least check the number of correct/incorrect predictions at this point.
+In this instance, our model has 85% accuracy on the train set and 83% on the test set.
+You can also see that our model has a reasonably even number of False Positives and False Negatives, with slightly more False Positives for both the training and testing validations.

 ## Summary

-In this lab, you practiced a standard data science pipeline, importing data, splitting into train and test sets and fitting a logistic regression model.
-In the upcoming labs and lessons, we'll continue to investigate how to analyze and tune these models for various scenarios.
+In this lab, you practiced a standard data science pipeline: importing data, splitting into train and test sets, and fitting a logistic regression model.
+In the upcoming labs and lessons, you'll continue to investigate how to analyze and tune these models for various scenarios.